 Grammarly offers phrasal predictions in Gmail, Yahoo Mail, and the web version of Outlook.

 When composing or replying to an email in English, Grammarly will start offering to complete phrases for you.

 30% of daily communication takes place via online business tools: emails, chats, docs.
 The speed of business writing is crucial; workers and companies turn to different tools to somehow ease the writing burden.

 Autocomplete, predictive texting, auto suggest, this one and the same feature implemented in different software and available on different devices.

 The feature fuels many questions and forces negative feedback, but, in general, it meets its ultimate goal — speed up writing.
 With text prediction, you can save 10 secs for a typical email of 100 words.
 We’ve checked this.

 Free for individual users and 14 days-trial for business users.Explore more

-WProofreader is an ultimate grammar check extension with the autocomplete feature.
+WProofreader is an ultimate grammar check extension with the auto suggestions feature.
 You can compose emails, write messages, and drop comments much faster.
 Available in any online business tool: from project management apps to service desk systems.